adsabs/adsabs.github.io/_includes/_blogcontent/2024-08-01-data-linking-III.md

 Naturally, when data products get indexed, any citations for them will get attributed to them.

-With all of this in place, will we be any closer to the goal described in the introduction?
-Will we be able to say that SciX contains accurate representations of research life cycle products?
-It will definitely be a more complete representation.
-Besides the scholarly publications, NASA SciX will have records for conference proceedings and abstracts, [proposals](https://ui.adsabs.harvard.edu/search/q=doctype%3Aproposal&sort=date%20desc%2C%20bibcode%20desc&p_=0), [software](https://ui.adsabs.harvard.edu/search/q=doctype%3Asoftware&sort=date%20desc%2C%20bibcode%20desc&p_=0) and [data products](https://ui.adsabs.harvard.edu/search/q=doctype%3Adataset&sort=date%20desc%2C%20bibcode%20desc&p_=0), in addition to [links to data](https://ui.adsabs.harvard.edu/search/q=property%3Adata&sort=date%20desc%2C%20bibcode%20desc&p_=0).
-But, we will still be missing at least one crucial, contextual ingredient.
-It is this element that serves as the "glue" to tie everything together that belongs to a specific research life cycle.
-It would be great if SciX would support filtering on funding information.
-With the help of the publishers and organizations like Crossref and CHORUS, and the indispensable support of institutional and organizational librarians, this is an achievable goal.
+With all of this in place, we will be able to say that SciX contains accurate representations of research life cycle products.
+Besides the scholarly publications, SciX will have records for conference proceedings and abstracts, [proposals](https://ui.adsabs.harvard.edu/search/q=doctype%3Aproposal&sort=date%20desc%2C%20bibcode%20desc&p_=0), [software](https://ui.adsabs.harvard.edu/search/q=doctype%3Asoftware&sort=date%20desc%2C%20bibcode%20desc&p_=0) and [data products](https://ui.adsabs.harvard.edu/search/q=doctype%3Adataset&sort=date%20desc%2C%20bibcode%20desc&p_=0), in addition to [links to data](https://ui.adsabs.harvard.edu/search/q=property%3Adata&sort=date%20desc%2C%20bibcode%20desc&p_=0).
+Next, we will be focussing on indexing grant funding information with the help of the publishers and organizations like Crossref and CHORUS, and the indispensable support of institutional and organizational librarians.